Altstadt (Königsberg): Medieval period

 Altstadt, the center of medieval Königsberg, came to be bordered by Kneiphof to the south, Lomse to the southeast, Löbenicht to the east, Königsberg Castle to the north, Steindamm and Neurossgarten to the northwest, Laak to the west, and Lastadie to the southwest.
 Suburbs under the jurisdiction of Altstadt (Freiheiten) included Hufen, Laak, Lastadie, Lomse, Neurossgarten, and Steindamm.
 Altstadt's warehouses were located in Lastadie and Lomse.
 Outlying villages and estates controlled by Altstadt included Kosse, Puschdorf, Stablauken, Steinbeck, Kraußen, Ottenhagen, Ratshubenhof, and Adlig Neuendorf.

 A wall was constructed around Altstadt from 1359 to 1370.
 Because of the narrowness of the town's streets, after 1700 each newly constructed building had to be shortened by two feet to expand street width.
 The Holzbrücke bridge, constructed by Altstadt in 1404, connected the town to Lomse.
 Altstadt was connected to Kneiphof by the Krämerbrücke (built 1286), the Dombrücke (built ca. 1330, destroyed 1379), and the Schmiedebrücke (built 1379).
 A member of the Hanseatic League by 1339, Altstadt took part in the Confederation of Cologne against King Valdemar IV of Denmark in 1367.

+One of the streets was called Polnische Gasse (Polish Street) since 1436, indicating that Poles lived there.
+It was renamed by the Nazis in 1936 to erace traces of Polish presence.

 Thirteen Years' War

 Altstadt and Kneiphof sent representatives to the Prussian Confederation in 1440, although Löbenicht did not.
 As members of the Confederation, the Königsberg towns rebelled against the Teutonic Knights on 4 February 1454 at the beginning of the Thirteen Years' War and allied with King Casimir IV Jagiellon of Poland.
-The rebellion in Königsberg was supported by the merchant class and led by Altstadt's Bürgermeister, Andreas Brunau of Pomerania.
-Based upon the example of Danzig (Gdańsk), Brunau hoped to turn Königsberg into an autonomous city with control over all Samland.
-On 19 June Brunau paid fealty to the Polish chancellor, Jan Taszka Koniecpolski.
+The rebellion in Königsberg was supported by the merchant class and led by Old Town's mayor, Andreas Brunau.
+Based upon the example of Danzig (Gdańsk), Brunau hoped to turn Königsberg into an autonomous city with control over all Sambia.
+On 19 June Brunau paid fealty to the Polish chancellor, Jan Taszka Koniecpolski, confirming the city's accession to Poland.

 However, Brunau and his mercantile allies lost the support of Altstadt and Löbenicht on 24 March 1455 due to spontaneous opposition from craftsmen and workers, with the rebels retreating to Kneiphof.
 Upon the approach of the forces of Komtur Heinrich Reuß von Plauen, Brunau fled to Danzig.
 Plauen received homage from Altstadt on 17 April, after which he reaffirmed the town's rights.
 Besieged from Altstadt and Haberberg, Kneiphof surrendered to Plauen on 14 July.
 Decorative faces mocking Kneiphof were subsequently added to Altstadt's town hall.

+In 1466, the city pressed for the Teutonic Knights to accept Polish peace terms, and the Old Town mayor took part in the peace negotiations.
+The seals of all three towns were attached to the documents of the peace treaty.
+Per the treaty it became part of "one and indivisible" Kingdom of Poland as a fief held by the Teutonic Order.